Like a father seeing a child attain a major accomplishment, David Healy reveled in seeing one of his offspring win the Classic.

 The original concept was developed in 1999, as Healy was working in his office in downtown Little Rock.
 It came when he discovered a troubling gap in fishing trends.

-“Statistics showed that 88 percent of kids have gone fishing by time of 12, then they disappear from the industry until about 25,” he said.
+“Statistics showed that 88 percent of kids have gone fishing by time of 12, then they disappear from the industry at around 18 or so until about 25,” he said.
 “If we could back that up four or five years, what would that impact be for the industry?”

 JM was doing work for FLW at the time, and Healy presented a plan to start a college circuit to Irwin Jacobs, but he didn’t move on it.
 Neither did ESPN in subsequent years as JM began producing TV for the Bassmasters.